nataliecobo/nataliecobo.github.io/index.md

 My name is **Natalie Cobo** and I am a legal and intellectual historian of the early modern Iberian World.
 I approach this work in three ways: historical research into the **early modern Iberian world**, **Neo-Latin translation**, and **digital humanities**.

-My current monograph, [***Paper Archipelao: The Spanish invasion and colonization of the sixteenth century Philippines***](/paper-archipelago) examines how Spanish settlers, officials, and missionaries established a colonial administration and the practical consequences of this for Indigenous peoples.
+My current monograph, [***Paper Archipelago: The Spanish invasion and colonization of the sixteenth century Philippines***](/paper-archipelago) examines how Spanish settlers, officials, and missionaries established a colonial administration and the practical consequences of this for Indigenous peoples.
 It explores how the Spanish conquest was effected; the contingent and circumstantial development of local colonial policies and institutions within the broader normative framework of Spanish imperialism and early modern European legal culture; and the ways in which Indigenous communities interacted with and shaped colonial impositions.

 </div>
 <div class="column-right" markdown="1">